Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in, direct from New York City, from the heart of the metropolis.

 This is looking at it from their point of view.

-The the question over any immigration policy is what's in it for the people who are already here.
+The question over any immigration policy is what's in it for the people who are already here.

 That used to be taken for granted.

-It used to be taken for granted by Germany, by France, by Australia, by Canada, by the United States until the late 1960s.
+It used to be taken for granted by Germany, by France, by Australia, by Canada, by the United States, until the late 1960s.

-Now you're a racist if you think that there ought to be a rationale for an immigration policy.
+Now, you're a racist if you think that there ought to be a rationale for an immigration policy.

 It's very difficult for you to go to Yemen and immigrate there and live as you want to do.